 Can I give any compliments, comments or suggestions?
 We welcome feedback about rehearsals, concerts, repertoire etc. Please speak to a committee member who you feel comfortable with or email email@example.com

 Is there parking at the Easter Centre?
-There is a small amount of car parking at the Centre on Manor Farm Lane together with some parking at the Manor Farm Centre which is on the opposite side of Manor Farm Lane.
-Otherwise members will need to use Egham town car parks.
+There is a small amount of car parking at the Centre on Manor Farm Lane.
+(Ideally, these spaces should be left available for any members with mobility difficulties).
+Otherwise NES members will need to use Egham town car parks, for example Hummer Road (Tesco) car park.

 Are there auditions?
 No, there are no auditions for the New Egham Singers.
 We are a community choir.
 If you choose to join the Progeny chamber choir (see below) there is an audition but joining this smaller choir is optional.